 - Specific measures are planned for continuous inspections in slaughterhouses.

-- The worker’s period of employment must begin upon arrival to Canada and include the self-isolation period.
+- The worker’s period of employment begins when they arrive in Canada and includes the required quarantine period on arrival.
 This means that the employer must comply with all laws and policies regarding the employer-employee relationship during that period.

-- Employers must pay their temporary foreign workers for a minimum of 30 hours per week for the self-isolation period, and at the rate of pay specified on the Labour Market Impact Assessment.
-This practice is in accordance with the authenticity policy of the Temporary Foreign Worker (TFW) Program, which specifies that reasonable employment needs to constitute a full-time workload, i.e. a minimum of 30 hours a week.
+- Employers are required to pay their temporary foreign workers for the duration of the mandatory quarantine period.
+If the period of quarantine or isolation on arrival is extended for any reason, workers must continue to be paid accordingly by the employer.
+The compensation must correspond to 5 hours of work per day, up to a maximum of 30 hours per week, at the rate of pay specified in the Labour Market Impact Assessment.
+This practice is consistent with the Temporary Foreign Worker (TFW) Program’s authenticity policy.
+It specifies that reasonable employment needs to constitute a full-time workload, i.e. a minimum of 30 hours a week.
 Proof of wages paid should be kept.

-- This also applies to workers participating in the Seasonal Agricultural Worker Program (SAWP).
-The 14-day period of paid self-isolation will be in addition to the minimum of 240 hours of pay, as specified in the contract.
+- This requirement will also apply to workers participating in the Seasonal Agricultural Workers Program (SAWP).
+The mandatory quarantine period on arrival will be paid in addition to the minimum 240 hours of pay provided for in the contract.

-- Employers can, during the self-isolation period, withhold standard contract deductions (e.g. Employment Insurance, housing, transportation, etc.) as per applicable Program stream requirements.
-The employer is not allowed to deduct any additional amounts due to the self-isolation period.
+- Employers can withhold standard contract deductions (e.g. Employment Insurance, housing, transportation, etc.) as per Program requirements.
+The employer is not allowed to deduct any additional amounts due to the quarantine period.

 The first condition is that the person must not be exhibiting any symptoms.
 The police will then assess whether or not the travel is essential.